-Due to the current situation it has been decided to cancel face to face meetings for the time being.
-Where possible virtual meetings will be arranged.
+It has been decided that for 2024 meetings should be both face to face as well as virtual.
 Any questions please get in touch with Alan Bellamy, Management Executive [please see ‘get in touch’ page of the website]

 Professor Sam Allwinkle is leading on a strand of work aimed at the development of an occupational map linked to education and training to provide a comprehensive and transparent landscape of education provision (demand and supply) that is linked to industry (need).
 It is hoped that this mapping should help to be able to identify areas in which demand and supply are matched and others where there is a mismatch.
 This is not an easy task as it is both complex and complicated further by the lack of reliable data sources and validity.
 We expect to be able to use our mapping to inform our discussions with Government policy makers, industry bodies, businesses and professions.